daigokk/LIA/README.md

   - [Dear ImGui](https://github.com/ocornut/imgui) & [ImPlot](https://github.com/epezent/implot)
   - [inifile-cpp](https://github.com/Rookfighter/inifile-cpp)
 ## Acknowledgments
   This software was developed with the Analog Discovery, a high-performance hardware platform, user-friendly yet powerful software such as the ImPlot, and Github.
-The author would like to express their gratitude to Digilent, NI, and the OSS communities, and remain hopeful that NI, a titan in the measurement industry, will continue to make AD products available for purchase.
+The author would like to express their gratitude to Digilent, NI, and the OSS communities, and remain hopeful that NI, a titan in the measurement industry, will continue to supply the AD.